SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

 We are not reviewing these parts of the project configuration deeper because they are not related to the use of the Spine framework.
-If you're interested in more details, please look into the code of these scripts and comments.
+If you're interested in more details, please look into the code of these scripts.

 <p class="lead">To be continued...</p>